 *For bulk orders of 12+ email Sheila at TheBullsOfDurham@gmail.com for bulk rate discount pricing.

 Home Bull Love Mug

 11 ounce coffee mug featuring "Someone in Durham Loves Me" design baseball style.
-This is a limited quantity, collector's mug.
-With only 150 total being made.
+This is a limited edition collector's mug.
 Once they're gone, they're gone.

 Taza del Amor del Toro

 11 ounce Bull Love Mug with "Some in Durham Loves Me" in Spanish.

 La taza de café de 11 onzas que ofrece "alguien en Durham me ama" diseña completo con un toro del amor.
 Hace un regalo increíble a alguien que amas, incluyéndote a ti mismo.

 AvailaBULL at these Durham Vendors: Bull and Bean Cafe, Bulldega Urban Market, Dolly's Vintage, Inside Out Body Therapies, and Marriott Durham City Center.